concepcion12/simulacra/README.md

 ## Documentation

 Detailed guides and additional documentation are located in the `docs/` directory.
-Start with `docs/README.md` for an in‑depth overview of available features.
+Start with `docs/README.md` for an in‑depth overview of available features and see `docs/SETUP.md` for the step-by-step installation guide.